-It was not until the the fifteenth century that symbols that we are familiar with today first took form in Europe.
-However, the history of these numbers and their development goes back hundreds of years.
-One of important source information on this topic is the writer al-Biruni, whose picture is shown in figure 10.12 Al-Biruni, who was born in modern day Uzbekistan, had visited India on several occasions and made comments on the Indian number system.
+It was not until the fifteenth century that the symbols that we are familiar with today first took form in Europe.
+However, the history of these numbers and their development back goes hundreds of One years. important source of information on this topic is the writer al-Biruni, whose picture is shown in figure 10.12 Al-Biruni, who was born in modern day Uzbekistan, had visited India on several occasions and made comments on the Indian number system.
 When we look at the origins of the numbers that al-Biruni encountered, we have to go back to the third century BCE. to explore their origins.
 It is then that the Brahmi numerals were being used.